-- 3 The operation of the Study Area dams and reservoirs regulates water flows, creating a mixture of - 4 reservoir and in-stream recreational opportunities.
-These opportunities attract recreational visitors - 5 each year.
-The study area supports fish and wildlife habitat.
-Salmon, steelhead, sturgeon, walleye, - 6 bass, and rainbow trout are popular species for recreational fishing opportunities.
-Recreation sites in - 7 the analysis area include national recreation areas, national wildlife refuges, national forests, state - 8 parks, county and municipal parks, port-operated marinas and boat launches, private recreation - 9 lands, and other forms of access.
-Fish of the analysis area are caught in commercial, recreational, and - 10 Tribal ceremonial and subsistence fisheries.
-The discussion in this section is focused on recreational - fishing and the associated economic opportunities, given that recreational fishing is the recreational - use with the potential to be impacted by proposed activities. - 13 Recreational activities are valued by recreationists.
-The economic value of recreation is the - 14 difference between the maximum amount a recreationist would be willing to pay to participate in a - recreational activity and the actual cost of participating in that activity.
-Economists refer to this as - 16 consumer surplus or net economic value.
-Put simply, this is a recreationist's value of a trip after all - expenses have been paid.
-For example, if a recreationist is willing to pay \$105 to go fishing, but only - incurs \$75 of expenses, the recreationist receives \$30 of consumer surplus value. - 19 Recreational use also produces economic activity.
-As visitors travel to and from recreation areas, - 20 they spend money in local communities on food, gas, lodging, and other trip-related expenses. - 21 Visitors who live outside the analysis area stimulate economic activity and inject new money into - 22 local economies, supporting jobs and income for residents.
-For example, if a nonlocal recreationist - spends \$75 on gas, food, and other supplies to go fishing, these expenditures provide sales for - businesses in the region.
-In turn, these businesses make purchases from other firms in the region to - 25 support their operations, and employees of these firms make additional purchases with their wages. - 26 The summation of these effects represents the total economic impact of recreational activities on the - 27 region, which can be measured in terms of sales (spending), jobs, income, and value added, although - 28 other measures may be used.
+The operation of the Study Area dams and reservoirs regulate water flows, creating a mixture of reservoir and in-stream recreational opportunities.
+These opportunities attract recreational visitors each year.
+The Study Area supports fish and wildlife habitat.
+Salmon, steelhead, sturgeon, walleye, bass, and rainbow trout are popular species for recreational fishing opportunities.
+Recreation sites in the analysis area include national recreation areas, national wildlife refuges, national forests, state parks, county and municipal parks, port-operated marinas and boat launches, private recreation lands, and other forms of access.
+Fish of the analysis area are caught in commercial, recreational, and Tribal ceremonial and subsistence fisheries.
+The discussion in this section is focused on recreational fishing and the associated economic opportunities, given that recreational fishing is the recreational use with the potential to be impacted by proposed activities.

+The economic value of recreation is the difference between the maximum amount a recreationist would be willing to pay to participate in a recreational activity and the actual cost of participating in that activity.
+Economists refer to this as consumer surplus or net economic value.
+Put simply, this is a recreationist's value of a trip after all expenses have been paid.
+For example, if a recreationist is willing to pay \$105 to go fishing, but only incurs \$75 of expenses, the recreationist receives \$30 of consumer surplus value.

+Recreational use also produces economic activity.
+As visitors travel to and from recreation areas, they spend money in local communities on food, gas, lodging, and other trip-related expenses.
+Visitors who live outside the analysis area stimulate economic activity and inject money into local economies, supporting jobs and income for residents.
+For example, if a nonlocal recreationist spends \$75 on gas, food, and other supplies to go fishing, these expenditures provide revenues for businesses in the region.
+In turn, these businesses make purchases from other firms in the region to support their operations, and employees of these firms make additional purchases with their wages.
+The summation of these effects represents the total economic impact of recreational activities on the region, which can be measured in terms of sales (spending), jobs, income, and value added, although other measures may be used.

-- 30 The level of recreation use for water-based recreation depends on specific factors and site - 31 characteristics.
-These include the flows and elevations of rivers and reservoirs, the number and - 32 quality of facilities at a site (for example, campgrounds, restrooms, or marinas); proximity to - 33 population centers, which affects the travel cost and time to reach a site; water quality (for example, - 34 clarity and cleanliness); availability of fish (that is, abundance and types of species), which influences - 35 catch rates for anglers; crowding; the range of activities that can be pursued; and the amenities and - aesthetic quality of the site/area.
-Under the No Action Alternative, the level of recreational fishing - 37 and associated economic contributions would continue to be influenced by the above factors, and - 38 no overall change to the level of fish available or the related economic contributions is anticipated.
+The level of recreation use for water-based recreation depends on specific factors and site characteristics.
+These include the flows and elevations of rivers and reservoirs, the number and quality of facilities at a site (for example, campgrounds, restrooms, or marinas); proximity to population centers, which affects the travel cost and time to reach a site; water quality (for example, clarity and cleanliness); availability of fish (that is, abundance and types of species), which influences catch rates for anglers; crowding; the range of activities that can be pursued; and the amenities and aesthetic quality of the site/area.
+Under the No Action Alternative, the level of recreational fishing and associated economic contributions would continue to be influenced by the above factors, and no overall change to the level of fish available or the related economic contributions is anticipated.